UNESCO GEOPARK EXPEDITIONS

 Sea Kayak Hong Kong has created a sea kayak expedition to 7 of the 8 locations neatly divided into two distinct sections both significantly different in their geological AND seakayaking nature.

-Divided into 2 sections or the entire experience! to create 3 amazing sea kayak trips.
+Divided into 2 sections or do the entire 7 day experience!

 The Hong Kong UNESCO Global Geopark comprises 8 individual sections. seven (7) of these sections are connected, but the 8th is seperated by a 20km section of ocean.